 Once our Southern California Bankruptcy Law firm is retained, CREDITORS MUST REFRAIN ALL FURTHER CONTACT from you.
 That means all phone calls, letters, harassment, third party communications, etc., must end immediately.
 If a creditor contacts you after representation begins and proof exists they know of our representation, we can sue.

-Your creditors will receive a letter advising them of our representation and to cease all further communications.
+Your creditors will receive a CEASE AND DESIST LETTER advising them of our representation and to cease all further communications.
 Should they choose to break the law, you then have the option to reverse the situation and commence litigation.
 We have successfully sued numerous creditors over the years for this type of conduct with substantial recoveries.
 In many cases, it pays for the bankruptcy and puts money in your pocket.

 Following is a sample of some of the laws we use in protecting you from your creditors and in litigating against them for their wrongful conduct.